Linkhant19/hideseek/README.md

 4. Nightmare : For the next turn, Seeker's deck will be modified with 10% of Seek card and 90% chance of Normal card.

 5. Daydream : Hides inside a daydream.
 No cards will have effect on you this turn.

+6. I See You : Reveals the Seeker's next turn.

+7. Third Eye : Forces the Seeker to draw a Normal card for the next turn.